hyeon95y/SparseLinear/README.md

 #### Small-world Sparsity

 The default static sparsity is random.
 With this flag, one can instead use small-world sparsity.
 See [here](https://en.wikipedia.org/wiki/Small-world_network).
 To specify, set `small_world` to `True`.
-Specifically, we make connections distant dependent to ensure small-world behavior.
+Specifically, we make connections distance-dependent to ensure small-world behavior.

 #### Dynamic Growing and Pruning Algorithm